GFZ/arosics/docs/installation.rst

 Using Anaconda or Miniconda (recommended)
 -----------------------------------------

-Using conda_, AROSICS is installed as follows:
+Using conda_ (latest version recommended), AROSICS is installed as follows:

 1. Create virtual environment for arosics (optional but recommended):